 Many homes include the utilization of picture windows which are often referred to as fixed windows, though they differ slightly.
 Both are non-operable windows that contain a single pane of glass.
 Before switching to this style of window during your next full frame window replacement project, it’s wise to understand their benefits and drawbacks.

-Unobstructed Views: The sizable glass pack included in a picture window creates an expanded outdoor view and can add more personality to your home.
+The sizable glass pack included in a fixed picture window creates an expanded outdoor view and can add more personality to your home.
 An advantage to this is that it can make a room feel larger than it is whether it’s installed in the kitchen or living room.

-The size of picture windows allows them to filter in more natural light.
+The size of a picture window allows them to filter in more natural light in your home.
 Natural light is a natural mood booster, increases one’s quality of sleep, and promotes the amount of vitamin D your body makes.

-Price: Many homeowners wrongfully assume that picture windows are costly because of the amount of glass they contain.
-However, when compared with maneuverable windows with mechanical parts, picture windows are most-effective.
-However, it’s worth noting when picture windows reach the end of their lifespan, they must be replaced in their entirety.
+Many homeowners wrongfully assume that these types of windows are costly because of the amount of glass they contain.
+However, when compared with maneuverable house windows that open out with mechanical parts, fixed picture windows are most-effective.
+However, it’s worth noting when they reach the end of their lifespan, they must be addressed with window replacement in their entirety.

 Watch Our Craftsmen Install Infinity® From Marvin Windows:

-Ventilation: Because picture windows do not open and close, they do not offer ventilation.
+Because picture windows do not open and close, they do not offer ventilation.
 Sometimes they’re referred to as direct set windows since they’re non-operational windows and designed to let in natural light and scenic views.
 To combat home ventilation worries, many homeowners opt to put a picture window in the center and add operable windows, such as casement, on each side.

-Cleaning: Although they are absent of moving parts, cleaning of picture windows can be tedious because of their sizable surface area.
-This task becomes more complicated when homeowners attempt to clean the exterior of large picture windows on a home’s upper floors.
+Although they are absent of moving parts, cleaning picture windows can be tedious because of their sizable surface area.
+This task becomes more complicated when homeowners attempt to clean the exterior of large picture or fixed windows on a home’s upper floors.